ni/nimble/packages/nimble-components/src/tooltip/tooltip.spec.md

 How can we give each tooltip a custom id?

 When should we use the tooltip vs. the title attribute?
 MDN [lists many issues with the title element](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/title#accessibility_concerns).
 Needs to be discussed with team and designers.

-Will the use of separate states for both icon tooltips be sufficient, or should it be changed later on to something different like a switcher (would toggle icon on or off for error and information states)?
-Would we allow / expect the client to provide or choose an icon, or will the error and info icons always be used?